census-instrumentation/opencensus-website/content/glossary.md

 **Tags**

 Tags are key-value pairs that can be recorded with measurements.
-They later used to breakdown the collected data in the metric collection backend.
+They are later used to breakdown the collected data in the metric collection backend.
 Tags should be designed to meet the data querying requirements.
 Examples of tags:

 * ip=10.32.103.12